DennisWainaina/Python_beginner_projects/README.md

-# Python_beginner_projects
+# Beginner projects in Python
-Begineer projects in Python
+1. A number guesser that produces a random number and asks the user for that number but stops after 10 tries